 - Camp Pickup – Student must be picked up at the camp doors and signed out by an adult.

-- If Sick then Stay Home – If your child is sick, then please do not bring them to our programs.
+- If Sick then Stay Home – If your child is sick, then please do not bring them to our programs or camps.

 - Sickness Policy – ACSS reserves the right to send a student(s) home from the program or camp if they exhibit fever, cold, mucus (runny nose), phlegm (cough), throwing up, diarrhea, other symptoms, cannot participate comfortably in activities, require more care than instructors can provide.